-Unlike some towns, Belfield - South Heart isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Belfield - South Heart are a mix of both white- and blue-collar jobs.
+Belfield - South Heart is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Belfield - South Heart is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Belfield - South Heart who work in management occupations (14.45%), office and administrative support (12.76%), and maintenance occupations (7.49%).

 Telecommuters are a relatively large percentage of the workforce: 12.24% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, the citizens of Belfield - South Heart rank slightly lower than the national average.
-14.31% of adults 25 and older in Belfield - South Heart have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Belfield - South Heart are slightly less educated than the national average of 21.84% for the average city or town: 14.31% of adults in Belfield - South Heart have a bachelor's degree or advanced degree

 The per capita income in Belfield - South Heart in 2022 was $40,432, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $161,728 for a family of four.
 However, Belfield - South Heart contains both very wealthy and poor people as well.